Monitor Intune Device compliance policies

 You can check the different states of your policies, by platform.
 For example, you have a macOS compliance policy.
 You want to see the devices that are impacted by this policy, and know if there are conflicts or failures.

 This feature is included in the device status reporting:

-Select Device compliance > Policies.
+Select Devices > Compliance policies > Policies.
 A list of policies is shown, including the platform, if the policy is assigned, and more details.